Another tool to reduce the use of antibiotics is the use of immunoglobulins from eggs.

-The main cause for calf losses during the first two weeks of life is diarrhoea.
+The main cause for calf losses during the first two weeks of life is diarrhea.
 In general diarrhoea is characterised by more liquid being secreted than that being resorbed.
 However, diarrhoea is not a disease, but actually only a symptom.
-Having diarrhoea has a protective function for the animal, because the higher liquid volume in the gut increases motility and pathogens and toxins are excreted faster.
+Diarrhea has a protective function for the animal, because the higher liquid volume in the gut increases motility and pathogens and toxins are excreted faster.
 Diarrhoea can occur for several reasons.
 It can be caused by incorrect nutrition, but also by pathogens such as bacteria, viruses and protozoa.

 Bacteria in the gut